Enzo Yeh: 2024

 During the winter of 2024, Yeh raced in the 2024 Formula 4 UAE Championship for R-ace GP.
-He scored a third-place finish at Yas Marina and finished 14th in the standings.

-After testing for R-ace GP ahead of the Italian F4 season, Yeh joined Luka Sammalisto in the French team's 2-car operation for the Italian F4 and Euro 4 Championships.
+He scored a third-place finish in the reverse-grid race of the third Yas Marina round and finished 14th in the standings.
+After testing for R-ace GP ahead of the Italian F4 season, Yeh joined Luka Sammalisto in the French team's two-car operation for the Italian F4 and Euro 4 Championships.
 He finished Italian F4 in 23rd, scoring six points with a seventh place finish at Misano.
 In Euro 4, he did not secure any points.